ShellShoccar-jpn/kotoriotoko/README.md

 #### (B) Not quick setup for data analysis

-The second way is for people who want to execute kotoriotoko commands **at frequent intervals** to collect massive tweets for data analyzining. "`BIN/b*.sh`" and "`APPS/gathertw.sh`" commands are provided for that purpose.
+The second way is for people who want to execute kotoriotoko commands **at frequent intervals** to collect massive tweets for data analyzing. "`BIN/b*.sh`" and "`APPS/gathertw.sh`" commands are provided for that purpose.
 If you want to do that, do the following substeps.

 ##### 1) Register your cell phone number onto Twitter service for identification